madhugupta03/Project/README.md

 Using this model, BigMart will try to understand the properties of products and stores which play a key role in increasing sales.

 ## Dataset
 The dataset for this predictive modelling is taken from Kaggle.
-Below is the link of the dataset: https://www.kaggle.com/mrmorj/big-mart-sales
+Below is the link of the dataset:<br>
+https://www.kaggle.com/mrmorj/big-mart-sales

 ## Software